 The Law of Sacrifice = The Heart of Leadership

 As you rise in leadership, your responsibilities increase as your rights decrease.
-Think about it: can you expect your employees to work long hours, give up their vacation time, or stay focused around the holidays if you as their leader aren’t willing to do those things?
+Think about it: can you expect your employees to work long hours, give up their vacation time, or stay focused around the holidays if you, as their leader, aren’t willing to do those things?

 Are You Sacrificing Enough?

 The first question you need to ask yourself as a leader is this: how much are you willing to sacrifice for your company?
-If you’re not willing to work more than 40 hours a week, take a pay cut, or give up your vacation time, that’s fine, but you need to accept that you’re limited in how far you can advance on the leadership ladder.
+If you’re not ready to work more than 40 hours a week, take a pay cut, or give up your vacation time, that’s fine, but you need to accept that you’re limited in how far you can advance on the leadership ladder.

 Sacrifice is necessary if you want to grow as a leader.
-If you’re struggling with this concept, fill out my contact form and let’s talk about how the Law of Sacrifice will be more than worth it in the end.
+If you’re struggling with this concept, fill out my contact form, and let’s talk about how the Law of Sacrifice will be more than worth it in the end.

-For more information on John C. Maxwell and why I like this book so much, watch the video below.
+Watch the video below for more information on John C. Maxwell and why I like this book so much.

-To read more articles in my “Laws of Leadership” series, click here.
+Click here to read more articles in my “Laws of Leadership” series.